zorbash/zorbash.github.com/content/post/effective-communication-patterns.md

 [source][emojis-hn-comment]

 Let’s admit it, emojis are fun.
 Work can be fun too.
 Sprinkling emojis all over your messages on slack at work won’t make work fun though.
 There are ways to enjoy make yourself enjoy work more, or find the right employment to maximize your happiness.
-That's way beyond the scope of this post though. 🤐
+That's way beyond the scope of this post though 🤐.

 **Do**